Crane Rental Oklahoma Services at True Steel

 Rigging System Components

-*All sling types will have a sticker or tag with the rated sling capacity under various rigging configurations.
+*All sling types for crane and rigging operations will have a sticker or tag with the rated sling capacity under various rigging configurations.
 The lifting capacity is based upon the sling diameter, the type of material and how it is attached to the load being hoisted.
 Materials being lifted often have sharp edges and corners that can cause damage to synthetic slings.
 A chain or wire rope sling may alternately cause damage to a fragile load.
 In either situation, the rigger must be aware of these circumstances and use protective sleeves or pads for protection from damage.